pytest-dev/pytest/doc/en/how-to/cache.rst

 Behavior when no tests failed in the last run
 ---------------------------------------------

-When no tests failed in the last run, or when no cached ``lastfailed`` data was found, ``pytest`` can be configured either to run all of the tests or no tests, using the ``--last-failed-no-failures`` option, which takes one of the following values:
+This option governs the behavior of ``--last-failed``.
+Determines whether to execute tests when there are no previously (known) failures or when no cached ``lastfailed`` data was found.

 .. code-block:: bash

-    pytest --last-failed --last-failed-no-failures all    # run all tests (default behavior) pytest --last-failed --last-failed-no-failures none   # run no tests and exit
+    pytest --last-failed --last-failed-no-failures all    # run the full test suite again (default behavior) pytest --last-failed --last-failed-no-failures none   # runs no tests, emits a message about no known failures and exits successfully

-The ``--last-failed-no-failures`` option governs the behavior of ``--if``.
-Default ``all`` runs all tests with no known failures. ``none`` avoids tests and exits successfully when there are no known failures.

 The new config.cache object
 --------------------------------